Permafrost/TundraTN/README.md

     * `$errors` is the list of activity error logs of the given classes (if specified) that were found logged against the given bizdoc.

+* #### tundra.tn.document:get

+  Returns the Trading Networks document (bizdoc) associated with the given internal ID, optionally including the document's content parts.

+  * Inputs:
+    * `$id` is the internal ID of the Trading Networks document (bizdoc) to be retrieved.

+    * `$content?` is an optional boolean indicating whether to also return the bizdoc's content parts.
+Defaults to false.

+  * Outputs:
+    * `$bizdoc` is the Trading Networks document associated with the given `$id`, if found.
+If no bizdoc exists with the given `$id`, an exception will be thrown.

+    * `$sender` is the Trading Networks partner profile of the sender of the returned bizdoc.

+    * `$receiver` is the Trading Networks partner profile of the receiver of the returned bizdoc.

 * #### tundra.tn.document:relate

   Relates two Trading Networks documents (bizdocs) together.